RIPE-NCC/internet-dataset-descriptions/rpki-repo-archive.md

 ##  Data Issues

-There was an issue with syncing the APNIC data from XXX to XXX , which results in roughly half of the days having truncated data
+There was an issue with syncing the APNIC data from ±2021-10-01 to 2022-02-23 , which results in roughly half of the days having truncated data

 Around October 2021 the data pipeline changed.
 Before this day rpki-validator-2 was used, after that day routinator 0.10.1 used.